 Our objective is to develop or adapt forecasting models based on historical data sets to investigate the impacts of climate change on occurrence and distribution of fungal diseases by combining crop growth and crop disease models.

-Models that combine future climate simulation, crop growth and disease incidence have been developed for phoma stem canker of oilseed rape (Evans et al. 2008, 2010; Butterworth et al. 2010) and for fusarium head blight of wheat (Madgwick et al. 2011).
-They suggest that epidemics of certain diseases will increase in severity and spread geographically (Fig 2).
+Our previous collaborative projects included works on phoma stem canker of oilseed rape (Evans et al. 2008, 2010; Butterworth et al. 2010; Zhang et al. 2014) and fusarium head blight of wheat (Madgwick et al. 2011; Zhang et al. 2014).
+Our results suggest that epidemics of certain diseases will increase in severity and spread geographically with climate change (Fig.1).

 Read or download the attached PDF document for a list of selected publications (PDF - 0.06 Mb).